absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

 Seeing numbers as individual bits can result in highly compressible data and a much simpler relation to data structures.
 If you also only need a single bits worth of information, you can really save some memory bandwidth by working within the confines of a single 32- or 64-bit element.
-There's a number of different tricks you can do with bits, and I won't even attempt to more than a few of them.
+There's a number of different tricks you can do with bits, and I won't even attempt to explain more than a few of them.
 But I'll briefly introduce three different things you can do.
 Spatial hashing, Morton codes and the legendary fast inverse square root.

 ## Spatial Hashing
-Ok, so first off let's look at what we can do with encoding multidimensional data into a single number.
+Ok, so first off let's look at what we can do with encoding multidimensional data into a single integer.
 This can be really useful for encoding 2- or 3D information.
 In fact, so nice that my thesis was basically about how to extend this concept into how we could design point cloud rendering systems.